shreeyesh-web/secom-project/EDA_summary.md

 - Tight distributions (low variance) are more valuable than large differences with high variance
 - For predictive modeling, we prioritize consistency over magnitude

-Recommendation: Prioritize features with **both** substantial differences AND statistical significance (p < 0.05) for model building.
+Recommendation: Prioritize features with both substantial differences and statistical significance (p < 0.05) for model building.

-[List your actual top 5]

 # Statistical Significance
-- [9] out of top 20 features are statistically significant (p < 0.05)
+- 9 out of top 20 features are statistically significant (p < 0.05)
 - This indicates these sensors are truly predictive of defects
 - Strong candidates for predictive model

 # Multicollinearity
-- [Found / Did not find] highly correlated feature pairs
+- Found / Did not find highly correlated feature pairs
-- [If found: Consider removing redundant features in modeling phase]
+- If found: Consider removing redundant features in modeling phase

 # Next Steps
 1. Feature engineering (create interaction features)